NervanaSystems/ngraph-tf/README.md

 runtime engine for TensorFlow.
 Use it to speed up your TensorFlow training and inference workloads.
-The nGraph Library and runtime suite can also be used to customize and deploy Deep Learning inference models that will "just work" with variety of nGraph-enabled backends: CPU, GPU, and custom silicon like the [Intel® Nervana™ NNP](https://itpeernetwork.intel.com/inteldcisummit-artificial-intelligence/).
+The nGraph Library and runtime suite can also be used to customize and deploy Deep Learning inference models that will "just work" with a variety of nGraph-enabled backends: CPU, GPU, and custom silicon like the [Intel® Nervana™ NNP](https://itpeernetwork.intel.com/inteldcisummit-artificial-intelligence/).

 *   [Build with Linux](#linux-instructions)